The circle indicates the subject discussed here

 Kyoto— Umetada Myoju (梅忠明寿) group thrived.
 Followed by people like, Horikawa Kunihiro (堀川国広 ), Kunimichi (国路 ), Kunisada (国貞), and Kunisuke (国助).

-Difference between Koto (before 1596) and Shinto (after 1596)
+Difference between Koto and Shinto

-- Koto sword feels light.
+2. Koto sword feels light.
 Shinto feels heavy.

-- If it is mainly made with Nie, coarse Nie.
+5. For Shinto, if it is mainly made with Nie, it is coarse Nie

 6. Around the Machi area (the bottom part of the illustration below), Hamon starts out with the straight tempered line, then Midare or different types of Hamon, finish with Suguha (straight Hamon) around Boshi (the top part of the illustration below).
 In general, this type of Hamon is done, but there is always an exception.